effekseer/EffekseerForGodot3/Docs/source/en/api-reference.md

 | *Setter*	| set_effect(value) |
 | *Getter*	| get_effect()      |

-The effect set on the emitter.
+The effect resource set on the emitter.

 ----